breno-costa/udacity-ml-nanodegree/README.md

-# Machine Learning Engineer Nanodegree by Udacity
+# Udacity's Machine Learning Engineer Nanodegree

 This repository contains all the projects I have coded during the nanodegree program.